foonathan/memory/README.md

 ## Installation

-This library is designed to work as [CMake] subdirectory.
+This library can be used as [CMake] subdirectory.
 It is tested on GCC 4.7-4.9, Clang 3.4-3.5 and Visual Studio 2013.
 Newer versions should work too.

 1. Fetch it, e.g. using [git submodules] `git submodule add https://github.com/foonathan/memory ext/memory` and `git submodule update --init --recursive`.